Our Approach

 1979-84

-Karen joins the Minnesota Educational Computing Consortium (MECC) as Courseware Designer and Instructor and becomes manager of a team producing 36 educational software titles annually.
+Karen joins the Minnesota Educational Computing Consortium (MECC) as Courseware Designer and Instructor, becoming manager of a team producing 36 educational software titles annually.
 Award-winning products include The Oregon Trail, Number Munchers, and Mind Puzzles (recognized by the Council for Exceptional Children).

 -